etherforce/FeTSy/fetsy/webclient/scripts/directives.coffee.md

                     @ticket = $scope.ticket
                     @key = $scope.key
                     @getDropdownChoices = ->
-                        switch $scope.key
+                        switch @key
                             when 'status' then [
                                 'New'
                                 'Work in progress'
                                 'Closed'
                             ]
                             when 'assignee' then [
-                                'v'
+                                'X TODO'
+                                'Y TODO'
                             ]
-                            when 'priority' then [
+                            when 'priority' then [1..5]
-                                1
-                                2
-                                3
-                                4
-                                5
-                            ]
                             else null
                     @getTemplateURL = ->
                         if @getDropdownChoices()